 Just click CONTACT and write a message that includes your name and what topic you would like to speak about as a guest.

 When will My Interview Appear on TV?

-Every week a new Our Ventura TV show is broadcast on Ventura Cable Channel 6 TV and each show that is broadcast may include more than one interview, or segment, per airing.
+Every week a new Our Ventura TV show is broadcast on Ventura Cable Channel 6 TV and each show may include more than one interview, or segment, per airing.
 Additionally, a new segment is published every few days on the OurVentura.com website, YouTube, Facebook and other social media networks.
 At any given time there is a line of shows awaiting broadcast and online publication.
-As a general guide, any newly recorded show will appear on the website first, usually in about 3-6 weeks, and the same show will be broadcast on TV a week or so later, depending upon how many shows are already in line.
+As a general guide, any newly recorded show will be broadcast and posted online in about 3-6 weeks.

 How Can I Receive Program Notifications?